History Channel

-History (formerly The History Channel from January 1, 1995 to February 15, 2008; stylized as HISTORY) is an American pay television network and flagship channel owned by A&E Networks, a joint venture between Hearst Communications and The Walt Disney Company's General Entertainment Content Division.
+History (formerly and commonly known as the History Channel) is an American pay television network and the flagship channel of A+E Global Media, a joint venture between Hearst Communications and the Disney Entertainment Television division of The Walt Disney Company's Disney Entertainment segment.

-The network was originally focused on history-based, social, and science documentaries.
-During the late 2000s, History pivoted into reality television programming.
+The network was originally focused on history-based, social/science documentaries as well as the news.
+During the 2000s, the History Channel pivoted into reality television programming and ancient alien conspiracy hypotheses.
 In addition to this change in format, the network has been criticized by many scientists, historians, and skeptics for broadcasting pseudo-documentaries and pseudoscientific, unsubstantiated, sensational investigative programming.

-As of February 2015, around 96,149,000 American households (82.6% of households with television) receive the network's flagship channel, History.
-International localized versions of History are available, in various forms, in India, Canada, Europe, Australia, the Middle East, Africa, Asia and Latin America.
+As of November 2023, the History Channel is available to approximately 63,000,000 pay television households in the United States-down from its 2011 peak of 99,000,000 households.
+International localized versions of the History Channel are available, in various forms, in India, Canada, Europe, Australia, the Middle East, Africa, Asia and Latin America.

 History

-20th century
+Twentieth century

 The company indicated that plans for a history channel were in the works in 1993, it purchased the Lou Reda Productions documentary library and long-term rights for the Hearst Entertainment documentaries archive.
-The History Channel was launched on January 1, 1995, with its UK counterpart, a partnership with British Sky Broadcasting, following on November 1, 1995.
+The History Channel was launched on January 1, 1995, initially owned by A&E Television Networks.
+Its UK counterpart in a partnership with British Sky Broadcasting (now Sky UK), followed on November 1, 1995.
 Its original format focused entirely on historical series and specials.

-During the 1990s, History was jokingly referred to as "The Hitler Channel" for its extensive coverage of World War II.
+In 1997, TV Guide jokingly called the History Channel "The Hitler Channel" for its extensive coverage of World War II.
 Since then, much of its military-themed programming has been shifted to its sister network Military History.

-A&E Networks considered History to be the driver in international expansion due to a lack of international rights to A&E international co-productions.
+A&E Networks considered the History Channel to be the driver in international expansion due to a lack of international rights to A&E international co-productions.
 As expected, the History Channel led A&E's overseas expansion in Brazil with TVA (April 1996), the Nordic and Baltic regions with Modern Times Group (1997), and in Canada (1997).

-History expanded in 1998 into tours of US landmarks with Mayflower Tours having an affiliated website (historytravel.com), History Channel Traveler, and a planned quarterly magazine.
-While in October, History and MSG Network teamed up to produce several short-form sports history programs.
-A&E launched History International as a spin-off from the History Channel in November 1998.
+The History Channel expanded in 1998 into tours of US landmarks with Mayflower Tours having an affiliated website (historytravel.com), History Channel Traveler, and a planned quarterly magazine.
+While in October, the History Channel and MSG Network teamed up to produce several short-form sports history programs.
+A&E launched History International as a spin-off from the History Channel in November 1998, which was renamed H2 in 2011.